Home is a lot more than an address.

-‘Am I really homeless?’
-That’s what I kept asking myself during the months I was sleeping on my ex-husband’s floor, my clothes crammed into a suitcase next to my head.
+That’s what I often asked myself during the months I was sleeping on my ex-husband’s floor, my clothes crammed into a suitcase next to my head.

-When I thought of the word ‘homeless’, I pictured a man sitting on the sidewalk asking for spare change.
-I imagined layers of dirty clothes, missing teeth, body odor, and an old lady with a shopping cart full of empty bottles, ranting unintelligibly.
+When I thought of the word homeless, I pictured someone sitting on the sidewalk asking for spare change.
+I saw layers of dirty clothes, missing teeth, body odor.
+I imagined an old lady with a shopping cart, ranting unintelligibly.

 I wasn’t sleeping on the street.
 I wasn’t begging for money.
-But through three whole seasons – from Halloween to Easter – I didn’t have an address.
+But through three whole seasons – from Halloween to Easter – I didn’t have a home address.

 Most of my stuff was still at my ex-boyfriend’s house.
 I’d walked out on him the night he went on a particularly bad bender and squeezed my wrist so hard I thought it was going to snap.
 I’d go back to his place to pack and he’d stand over me, yelling that I was a loser, a bitch, a whore.
 I’d cry, he’d apologize, and I’d end up staying over.
 Not much got packed, but on those nights, at least I slept in a bed and not on the floor.

-Most days I’d sit inside the local coffee shop, plugging away at my freelance assignments.
+Most days I’d camp out at my local coffee shop, plugging away at freelance assignments.
 A woman used to have meetings there almost every morning, talking loudly about the book she was writing.
 Her voice was like a knife hacking its way right into my brain, leaving me struggling to string words into sentences.
 I’d grit my teeth and shove my headphones into my ears when I saw her coming.

 Months later, when I had a new apartment and her book was published, I read a review of it, and the memory of those long days at the coffee shop came rushing back.
 I remembered sun glinting off the windows as icicles dripped on the sidewalk out front and people hurried past; I always wondered where they were going and wished I had somewhere to go.
 I remembered the banter of the old men who came in each day at the same time, and the smell of the toasted bagel with butter I ordered every afternoon when I was starting to fade.

-Not having a home at all forced me to think about what ‘home’ really meant to me.
-It taught me that home isn’t an address, it’s a moment.
+Not having a home at all forced me to think about what “home” really meant to me.
+It taught me that home isn’t an address.
+It’s a feeling.